 - Located on a major health sciences campus

-The M.S.N.-C.N.L. program at Saint Louis University is a non-advanced practice option that will prepare you to function as a clinical nurse leader.
-The program is offered online in a part-time format and is completed in two years.
+The M.S.N.-C.N.L. program at Saint Louis University is a non-advanced practice option that will prepare you to function as a master's prepared clinical nurse leader.
+The program is offered online in a part-time format and may be completed in as few as five semesters.

-In addition, upon completion of the program and with licensure, graduates from SLU's Master of Science in Nursing (Clinical Nurse Leader) program will be eligible to sit for the clinical nurse leader exam offered by American Association of Colleges of Nursing Commission on Nurse Certification.
+In addition, upon completion of the program, graduates from SLU's Master of Science in Nursing (Clinical Nurse Leader) program will be eligible to sit for the clinical nurse leader exam offered by American Association of Colleges of Nursing Commission on Nurse Certification.